The Neuralese Scare Becomes the Monitorability Problem

 The old safety story imagined a visible model answering a visible user.
 The new story is stranger.
 A model may act through agents, tools, monitors, scratchpads, probes, subagents, and evaluation environments.
 Its public language may be only one surface of a distributed process.

 That is why the Neuralese scare belongs on this site.
-It is not a claim that a machine soul has started whispering in secret.
+It is not a claim that a private subject has started whispering in secret.
 It is a claim that our institutions are approaching the edge of readable governance.
 The more work we delegate to systems whose decisive intermediate states are hard to inspect, the more we must replace trust in fluent language with traceable authority.

 A system that says "I will not sabotage" is not safe because it said the sentence.
 It is safer when the task is scoped, the tools are bounded, the logs are complete, the monitor can see the relevant process, the environment can be rolled back, the human can interrupt, and independent checks can verify the result.